yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_datetime/timezones/recommendation.md

 ---
-title: Recommended practice for specifying the UTC offset [YSQL]
+title: Recommended practise for specifying the UTC offset [YSQL]
-headerTitle: Recommended practice for specifying the UTC offset
+headerTitle: Recommended practise for specifying the UTC offset
-linkTitle: Recommended practice
+linkTitle: Recommended practise
-description: Recommends a practice to for specifying the offset from the UTC Time Standard safely.
+description: Recommends a practise to for specifying the offset from the UTC Time Standard safely.
 [YSQL]
 menu:
   latest:
     identifier: recommendation